SatyaRaghuNandan/sparkxgboost/README.md

 * lambda [default=0]
 	* L2 regularization term on weights.
 	* Double, range: [0,∞]
+* maxConcurrentNodes[default=50]
+	* maximal number of nodes to be process in one pass of the training data.

 The following parameters can be specified by the setters in `SXGBoostModel` .